hogeschool/Keuzevak-IADIP/README.md

 When to submit
 --------------

 Refer to the schedule above.
 We will keep track of your weekly progress which is part of your grade.
-We therefore require you to have passed each weekly assignment _before_ the deadline.
+We therefore require you to have passed each weekly mandatory assignment _before_ the deadline.